 Later Victorian Portraits Catalogue

-Nathaniel Louis Cohen (died 1913), Philanthropist; pioneer of the Labour Exchange movement
+Nathaniel Louis Cohen (1846-1913), Philanthropist and pioneer of the Labour Exchange movement

 Footnotesback to top